 Money at School

-Money brought to school for use at the canteen must be kept secure in a locked place.
-The pupils may leave the money at Student Services for safe keeping.
 Most school trip activity fees will be charged to your school account via the permission slip.
 Large amounts of money at school is unnecessary and increases the risk of loss or theft.

 Movement To and From School